kreativjamesz/WebProsHub-Booking-App/README.md

 # Marketplace Booking App

-A fully-featured marketplace application for booking services from local businesses, built with Next.js, TypeScript, Redux Toolkit, and Appwrite.
+A fully-featured marketplace application for booking services from local businesses, built with Next.js, TypeScript, Redux Toolkit, and MySQL with Prisma ORM.

 ## Features